bft-smart/fabric-orderingservice/README.md

 docker network create -d overlay --attachable bft-network
 ```

-Finally, at every other host other than the manager, execute the `docker swarm join` command with the parameters that were given in the output of `docker swarm init`:

-You should now have the network available and ready for the next steps.
+Finally, at every other host other than the manager, execute the `docker swarm join` command with the parameters that were given in the output of `docker swarm init`.
+After that, you should  have the network available and ready for the next steps.

 2) Download images and create containers to 4 ordering nodes with 1 frontend in the following order (each one from a different terminal):